AhmedAyad89/Consitent-Prototypical-Networks-Semi-Supervised-Few-Shot-Learning/README.md

 * Add an additional flag `--disable_distractor` to remove all distractor classes in the unlabeled images.
 * Add an additional flag `--use_test` to evaluate on the test set instead of the validation set.
 * More commandline details see `run_exp.py`.
+* Hyperparams internal to the SSL methods(VAT/RW) are set as flags, for info see `VAT_utils.py`
+* Model architercture and all other hyperparams are set from the config files, contained in the `configs` folder.

 ## Simple Baselines for Few-Shot Classification
 Please run the following script to reproduce a suite of baseline results.